-Includes any employee who (1) has the authority to take action regarding sexual misconduct; (2) is an employee who has been given the duty of reporting sexual misconduct; or (3) is someone other than the individual could reasonably believe they have this authority or duty.
-At a minimum, Responsible Employees must include: the Title IX Coordinator and any Title IX team members; all institution administrators; all non-confidential employees in their supervisory roles; all faculty; all athletic coaches, institution law enforcement and all other non-confidential first responders.
+Includes any employee who (1) has the authority to act regarding sexual misconduct; (2) is an employee who has been given the duty of reporting sexual misconduct; or (3) is someone other than the individual who could believe they have this authority or duty.
+At a minimum, Responsible Employees must include: The Title IX Coordinator and any Title IX team members; all institution administrators; all non-confidential employees in their supervisory roles; all faculty; all athletic coaches, institution law enforcement and all other non-confidential first responders.